 In fact, there are more than 200 factors that enter into the Google equation and it can get quite complex but here are some simple tips that can be carried out by yourself which will help your page ranking.

-Your Google snippet is how your website will appear in Google search results, and it’s a good idea to manually define this for your Homepage so that it is informative and makes sense.
-Go to the Homepage Edit Page mode, scroll down to the AIOSEO Settings / General, enter your Meta Description, and Update the page.
-We would advise mentioning your name, the word “hypnotherapy” or “hypnotherapist” and where you practise in your Meta Description.
+Your Google snippet is how your website will appear in Google search results.
+By default your website Homepage comes with a predefined Meta Description which you are free to keep, however you may wish to update the Description at some point.
+Go to the Homepage Edit Page mode, scroll down to the AIOSEO Settings / General, update your Meta Description, and Update the page.
+We would always advise mentioning your name, the word “hypnotherapy” or “hypnotherapist”, and where you practise in your Meta Description.

 2 – Sign up to Google My Business (free)